Rammsauer/greenwashing/README.md

     I didn't know my dad.
 Well, I knew him, till I was six.
 He went and married another woman, had more kids.
+    Every six years or so he'd do it
 </pre>